Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Methods

-We will use the adjacency matrix to estimate a proxy for the unobserved homophily.
+We will use the adjacency matrix to estimate a proxy for the unobserved homophily $U$.
 We denote this proxy variable by $U^{*}$.
-Below we provide an updated version of DAG.
 Note that controlling for $U^{*}$ in the regression instead of the true $U$ does not close the backdoor pathways.
-Therefore, we continue to see bias in the peer influence parameter and cannot capture the causal effect of interest.
-Nevertheless, we will show that using $U^{*}$ estimated through adjacency spectral embedding of the observed network leads to asymptotically unbiased estimation of peer influence.
+Therefore, we continue to see bias in the peer influence parameter and cannot capture the causal effect of interest (\cite{mcfowland2021estimating} called this trading a larger omitted variable bias for a smaller measurement error bias).
+Nevertheless, we will show that using $U^{*}$ estimated through spectral embedding of the observed network leads to an asymptotically unbiased estimation of peer influence.

-Now that we have laid out the core issue about the causal effect, we provide below our structural model.
+Now that we have laid out the core issue about the causal effect, we provide our structural model below.
 We observe an $n \times p$ matrix $Z$ of measurements of $p$ dimensional covariates at each node.
-We propose the following data generating model for the expected outcome.
+Using the DAG, we then propose the following linear structural model for the outcome.

+We note here that this linear peer effects model is similar to the longitudinal model in \cite{mcfowland2021estimating,sridhar2022estimating} and differs from the equilibrium peer effect model of \cite{bramoulle2009identification} where the response is simultaneously present on both sides of the model.
+For the second formulation of causal effect $\phi_{ij}^{1}$, when we write the outcome equation, even though we have the same variable $S$ on both left and right-hand side of the equation, due to carefully tracking the exit times of the residents, if $S_j$ is in the equation for $S_i$, then $S_i$ does not appear in the equation for $S_j$.
+This is because $S_{i}$ is observed at time $t_{i}^{\text{exit}}$ and $S_j$ happens before $t_{i}^{\text{exit}}$.
 We will further model the network $A$ as a low-rank model in the next section.
-The following proposition, which is similar to Proposition 3.1 in \cite{sridhar2022estimating}, shows that if we can identify the parameter $\rho$, then we will be able to identify the role model effect. \begin{prop} Assume the data generating model in Equation \ref{dgp} and let $\phi_i$ be the role model effect as defined earlier.
-Then $\phi_i = \rho$ for all $i$. \end{prop} Note that for the second formulation of causal effect $\phi_{ij}^{1}$, when we write the outcome equation, even though we have the same variable $S$ on both left and right-hand side of the equation, due to carefully tracking the exit times of the residents, if $S_j$ is in the equation for $S_i$, then $S_i$ does not appear in the equation for $S_j$.
-This is because $S_{i}$ is observed at time $t_{i}^{\text{exit}}$ and $S_j$ happens before $t_{i}^{\text{exit}}-1$.
+The following proposition, which is similar to Proposition 3.1 in \cite{sridhar2022estimating}, shows that if we can identify the parameter $\rho$, we can identify the total role model effect on vertex $i$ given by $\phi_i = \sum_j \phi_{ij}$. \begin{prop} Assume the data generating model in Equation \ref{dgp} and suppose the $U_i$s are observed.
+Let $\phi_i$ be the total role model effect on node $i$ defined earlier.
+Then $\phi_i = \rho$ for all $i$. \end{prop}

+We further remark that both $Y_{j}^{i}$ and $t_{j}^{exit} $ are dependent on $U_j$.
+For $t_{j}^{exit}$, as we explained earlier, while the time when they enter the TC is unrelated to their latent traits, the decision to stay longer or leave early may be related to latent traits.
+Therefore it is plausible that $U_j$ impacts $t_{j}^{exit}$.
+The dependence of $Y_{j}^{i}$ on $U_j$ can be seen by noting that, for contemporary residents,